phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Events/README.md

 objects next.

 ## Mouse events
-All mouse events in Qt are tracked with the QMouseEvent object, with information about the event being readable from the following event methods.
+&emsp; All mouse events in Qt are tracked with the QMouseEvent object, with information about the event being readable from the following event methods.
 | Method | Returns |